 There’s nothing like taking a rod of metal and forming it into a unique piece of art!
-Campers who take blacksmithing will first learn all necessary safety protocols, as well as how the forge works.
-Boys will create basic iron crafts in the forge, learning additional techniques with more advanced projects as they advance.
-Unique to Camp Arrowhead, campers will have the opportunity to participate in scholarship program by having their wares sold at the Renaissance Fair in Maryland.
+Boys will create basic iron crafts in the forge, learning additional techniques with more advanced projects as they progress.
+Unique to Camp Arrowhead, campers will have the opportunity to contribute to the scholarship program by having their wares sold at the Renaissance Fair in Maryland.

 Based on the plan developed by Chief Red Dawn (A Lakota Sioux) in 1954 for Camp Sequoyah, boys involved in Indian Lore will learn and appreciate the different histories and cultures of Native American groups.
 They will learn different crafts and many skills that translate to other camp activities.
 At the end of a session, campers will be given the option to take part in a Grand Council program where they will showcase their crafts and perform traditional native dancing.
 Campers will learn how to throw tomahawks, set up a genuine tipi, make traditional fry bread, and even practice their accuracy with Cherokee blow guns!